winscripter/Machine.NET/README.md

 When you use Machine.NET, the NuGet package called Iced is installed too.
 This is a popular package for decoding and encoding instructions, and it's used in Machine.NET to decode instructions.

+Right now, you have to compile Machine.NET yourself to use it.
+It's not published on NuGet yet because the emulator is a bit glitchy.
+It will, however, be published on NuGet for everyone once the emulator becomes stable.

 To begin, use Iced.Intel to assemble the instructions we need.
 In our case, it is:
 ```